ddovbii/colony-workshop/content/module1/_index.md

 # Module 1

-### You are the devops engineer, and you need to create your blueprint for the latest version of the promotion manager application architecture and publish to the blueprint catalog.
+### You are the devops engineer, and you will create a blueprint to enable your developers and testers to test the latest version of the promotion manager application.